VigneshT24/Dynamic_Learning_Model/dlm-ai/README.md

 * FAQ Handling: Learns and responds to frequently asked questions based on the knowledge it has been trained on.

-* Chain-of-Thought (CoT) Reasoning: Performs clear, step-by-step logic to solve non-ambiguous arithmetic and unit conversion problems.
+* Chain-of-Thought (CoT) Reasoning: Performs clear, step-by-step logic to solve non-ambiguous arithmetic, geometric, and unit conversion problems.

 * Custom Knowledge Integration: DLM is fully extensible.
 You can initialize it with an empty SQL database and train it with your domain-specific knowledge.